-Each of the classes have completed various activities during the week, we respect everyone and celebrate our uniqueness throughout the school.
-Some of the Class 5's led the 'Anti-bullying' assembly together with Mrs Wensley.
+Each of the classes have complete various activities during the week, we respect everyone and celebrate our uniqueness throughout the school.
+Often it is Class 5 who lead the 'Anti-bullying' assembly together with Mrs Wensley.

 |Fund Raising for the British Heart Foundation|

 The British Heart Foundation have got together with the release of the second Paddington Bear film to raise awareness and funds for their charity.
 In recognition of this, children brought their favourite 'bear' into school (not all were bears!), many giving a donation to the charity.
 The day was a huge success with bears ranging from the largest you can imagine to the smallest!
 The total raised was £74.34.